wlach/orangutan/README.md

-Orangatun
+Orangutan
 =========

-Orangatun is intended as replacement for Android's monkey/monkeyrunner tool, intended to overcome the following limitations:
+Orangutan is intended as replacement for Android's monkey/monkeyrunner tool, intended to overcome the following limitations:

 * Lack of ability to realistically simulate input events: it is difficult to